HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 Rooms with particularly difficult platforming or enemies are not in Logic while dark unless Difficult Skips or Proficient Combat, respectively, are also enabled in skips.
 For instance, a true-dark Path of Pain is not in Logic without Lantern unless both Dark Rooms and Difficult Skips are enabled.

-There are some minor exceptions.
-Rooms with no hazards and negligible platforming can be in logic even if they are fully dark; for instance, obtaining Greenpath Stag will put the stag check in logic even if the room is completely dark, but anything outside the stag room will remain out of logic.

 ## Don't Forget!

 While DarknessRandomizer generally adds darkness, it can also take it away!
-Don't forget to check the peaks' toll, darknest, No Eyes, etc., to see if you can make progress there without having Lantern.
+Don't forget to check the areas where Hallownest is normally dark, to see if you can make progress there anyway without lantern.